Cayures River

 The Cayures River (Río Cayures) is a river of Santa Isabel, Puerto Rico.
-It is a heavily canalized river, being one of the local hydrological systems used to supply water to the Coamo River basin to create the 19th century irrigation system developped to supply the growing agricultural industry of Santa Isabel.
+It is a heavily canalized river, being one of the local hydrological systems used to supply water to the Coamo River basin to create the 19th century irrigation system developed to supply the growing agricultural industry of Santa Isabel.
 Its mouth is located in the Rincón Bay.